Al-Wad Sayed Al-Shaghal

-Al-Wad Sayed Al-Shaghal is one of the most successful plays of Adel Emam, which has become part of the Eid rituals over the years.
+El-Wad Sayyed El-Shaghghal is one of the most successful plays of Adel Emam, which has become part of the Eid rituals over the years.
 Consequently, it became a classic play.
 Also, it is considered to be one of the most prominent plays in the Egyptian theatre since it includes symbolic and powerful sentences that indicate the difference between the classes of Arab society.
 In the play, Sayed escapes from his prison sentence after beating up a swindler.
 He goes to take shelter with his cook uncle, who works for a wealthy family, and hides from the police there.
 During his escape, he helps his uncle serve the family.
 Also, he gets to know the aristocracy, and begins a comedic comparison between the world of the rich and the world of the poor in Arab countries.